 Most people think that for a domestic battery, you are going to have someone with physical bodily injuries, such has a black eye or somebody got pushed down and was injured.
 For a first time regular standard domestic battery, this is not what usually happens.
 People get into an argument, someone calls the cops, and a person makes the mistake of admitting there was physical contact because they think they have not done anything wrong.
 In most cases, all it takes is a touch.
 It can be as simple as putting a finger on your wife, your husband, your significant other in a fight, and just one finger can get you a conviction.

 How Serious Is A Domestic Violence Charge Taken In Kansas?

 Domestic battery in Kansas is no joke.
 It carries with it ancillary consequences besides just having to go to court and deal with a conviction, probation or being in custody.
 There is a law that says if you get a conviction for a domestic battery, it impacts your rights to carry or have a firearm.
 It also carries with it the negative stigma associated with domestic battery.
 Ninety-five percent of the people that contact an attorney after being charged with domestic battery have no idea that what they did was a domestic battery.
 They are thinking, the common understanding is, a bloody nose, someone with a black eye, something like that.
 However, that is not the case.
 Since it is usually a bad situation already, their spouse, their ex, the girlfriend or whoever, tells everyone what you did.
 Then, all of a sudden, they are the bad guy because people do not understand that it was just a touch.

-If you need information regarding the Laws Relating to Domestic Battery in Kansas, call the law office of Copley Roth & Davies LLC to Request a FREE Consultation at (913) 451-9500 and get the information and legal answers you’re seeking.
+If you need information regarding the Laws Relating to Domestic Battery in Kansas, call the law office of Roth Davies, LLC to Request a FREE Consultation at (913) 451-9500 and get the information and legal answers you’re seeking.